arpesenti/peopleTracker/README.md

 >@incollection{pesentigritti2014a,
 >  booktitle={Proc.
 International Conference on Intelligent Robots and Systems (IROS) 2014},
 >  title={Kinect-based People Detection and Tracking from Small-Footprint Ground Robots},
->  author={Armando Pesenti Gritti and Oscar Tarabini and Jerome Guzzi and Gianni A. Di Caro and Vincenzo Caglioti and Luca M. Gambardella and Alessandro Giusti}
+>  author={Armando Pesenti Gritti and Oscar Tarabini and Jerome Guzzi and Gianni A. Di Caro and Vincenzo Caglioti and Luca M. Gambardella and Alessandro Giusti}}
->}

 **Video: Perceiving People from a Low-Lying Viewpoint**
 A. Pesenti Gritti, O. Tarabini, A. Giusti, J. Guzzi, G. A. Di Caro, V. Caglioti, L. M. Gambardella
 In Proc.
 Human Robot Interaction (HRI) 2014.
 Bibtex:
 >@incollection{pesentigritti2014b,
 >  booktitle={Proc.
 Human Robot Interaction (HRI) 2014},
 >  title={Video: Perceiving People from a Low-lying Viewpoint},
->  author={Armando Pesenti Gritti and Oscar Tarabini and Alessandro Giusti and Jerome Guzzi and Gianni A. Di Caro and Vincenzo Caglioti and Luca M. Gambardella}
+>  author={Armando Pesenti Gritti and Oscar Tarabini and Alessandro Giusti and Jerome Guzzi and Gianni A. Di Caro and Vincenzo Caglioti and Luca M. Gambardella}}
->}

 # Getting Started
 The system is implemented in MATLAB, with the most computationally expensive tasks written as mex functions able to exploit multi-core CPUs thanks to OpenMP support.